nicopap/cuicui/Readme.md

 In fact, I will forecefully push cuicui's layout algorithm in your head in two short bullet points.

-- A node has a size
 - A node can be a `Node::Container` and distribute its children along a `Direction` either by evenly spacing them (`Stretched`) or putting them directly one after another (`Compact`).
+- A `Container`'s size can be expressed as a static value or a fraction of the size of what contains it.

 That's it.
 There are some edge cases, but cuicui will ~~yell at you~~ tell you nicely when you hit them and tell you how to handle them properly.